calculquebec/cq-formation-advanced-python/reference/ul-20160216/03-compiling.md

 $ python setup_cython.py build_ext --inplace
 ~~~

 After some compilation steps involving your C compiler (GCC, clang, icc, ...), you will get, on Unix platforms, a shared library named approx_pi_cython.so.
-This is very differrent than what we did with PyPy in that this is not immediatly executable: it's only a library exposing functions so our main timing code, cannot be executed.
+This is very different than what we did with PyPy in that this is not immediately executable: it's only a library exposing functions so our main timing code cannot be executed.
 To use our newly compiled function, we need to import it in a script or in a Python interpreter:

 ~~~ {.input}
 $ ipython